syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Stacked-Headers.md

 ### Font customization

-Customize the FontSize, FontFamily, and the FontAttribute of the text displayed in stacked header column using the `StackedColumn.TextSize`, `StackedColumn.Font`, and `StackedColumn.FontAttribute` properties, respectively.
+Customize the font's size, family and attribute of the text displayed in stacked header column using the `StackedColumn.TextSize`, `StackedColumn.Font`, and `StackedColumn.FontAttribute` properties, respectively.
 The default font size and font attribute are 14 and normal, respectively.

-Refer to the following code snippet to customize the font of the text in stacked columns.

 {% tabs %}
 {% highlight xaml %}